kit-cel/gr-lte/README.md

 ------------

 - GNU Radio 3.6.2 (other versions might work as well but they are untested)
+- Change to new GR 3.6.3 functionality soon
 - MATLAB (R2011b tested) for .m-files

 Build/Install instructions for Linux
 ------------------------------------

-1. Get, build and install GNU Radio
+1. Get, build and install GNU Radio from <http://www.gnuradio.org>

-2. Get, build and install *gr-lte*
+2. Get *gr-lte* from github

-3. Test it!
-Use it!
-Extend it!
+3. Configure it using CMake

+4. run *sudo make install*

+3. Have fun